astar-ai/pdi/README.md

 The third trackbar 'Threshold' is used to adjust the field of view of the camera.

 #### 5.2 'Panorama 3D Scene' OpenGL window
-Mouse button: left drag - rotate, middle drag - pan, middle scroll: zoom, right drag: zoom.
+Mouse button: left drag - rotate, middle drag - pan, middle scroll - zoom, right drag - zoom.

 PDI uses **GLWindow** library from [http://ethaneade.org/](http://ethaneade.org/).